-Refuge chambers are a standard requirement within a site’s overall emergency response plan, but in the event that a chamber needs to be used, understanding what it feels like to be in a refuge chamber can improve the response of entrapped personnel.
+Refuge chambers are a standard requirement within a site’s overall emergency response plan.
+Understanding what it feels like to be inside a refuge chamber can improve the response of entrapped personnel.

 Refuge chambers can feel like sealed sea containers.
 While they are considerably more complex, the thought of waiting out an emergency can be daunting.

-Psychological stresses can impact decision making as well as physical state and behaviour, negatively affecting survivability.
-Other factors such as injury or lack of training can exacerbate the situation.
-Even the media itself can trigger distress, as most often we hear about worst-case scenario incidents which can skew an employee’s understanding of refuge chamber and emergency situations.
+Psychological stresses can impact your decision making, physical state and behaviour, negatively affecting survivability.
+Other factors, such as injury or lack of training, can exacerbate the situation.
+Even the media itself can trigger distress, as most often we hear about worst-case scenario incidents which can skew an employee’s understanding of refuge chamber and emergencies.

 Every individual will react differently when inside a refuge chamber.
 Behavioural health risks are among the most serious and trying to prevent.
 Building a better understanding through training and education can mitigate symptoms.

-What Psychological Stresses Should I Expect When inside a Refuge Chamber?
+What Should I Expect to Feel When Inside a Refuge Chamber?

 Refuge chambers are limited in size.
 Portable chambers, in particular, have a limited capacity.
-Due to the restricted sizing, combined with the stress of the situation, many will experience difficulty sleeping.
+Due to the restricted sizing, many will experience difficulty sleeping with the stress of the situation.
 Sleep deprivation can lead to poorer decision making and negative mood.